 - 12” Speaker

-- Different voicings that allow you to dial in a variety of tones (Fender, Vox, Marshall, metal tones).
+- Rotary Voicing Knob to select from 12 amp voices to dial in a variety of tones (Fender, Vox, Marshall, metal tones).

 - Two channels which can be selected via footswitch

 - Headphone Out

 The Fender Champion 40 is essentially the same as the Fender Champion 20 except for a few small differences.
 It also sports the classic Fender amp look with an intuitive interface that makes it easy on the eyes, and easy to use.